neanias/coding-challenge-backend/README.md

 ### How we review
 - **Code quality**: Is the code easy to understand and maintain?
 Is the coding style consistent with nodejs best practices?
 Do you demonstrate a good grasp of JavaScript, especially ES6?
-- **Performance**: What is the function's complexity?
-What is the memory footprint?
+- **Performance**: What is the middleware's time and memory complexity?

 ### Bonus points
 - **Documentation** - Is the README well written?
 Are the commit messages clear?